It takes just a couple of minutes to set up and run your personal server on this cloud-based alpha version.

 What ? ? ...
 What is freezr?

-freezr provides a thin layer of functionality on top of node.js so that you can easily connect to a file system and database of your choosing - effectively your personal data store. freezr provides a simple login for users and a permissioning system to share data between apps and users, or by default, siphon these so that they only access their own data.
+freezr provides a thin layer of functionality on top of node.js so that you can easily connect to a file system and database of your choosing - effectively your personal data store. freezr provides a simple login and a permissioning system so you can share data between apps and users - the default of course being that only YOU can access your own data and each app can only access its own data.

 Since node.js can run on almost any platform, so does freezr.
 Freezr is platform agnostic so you can run it on windows or mac or build your own server in the cloud on Heroku, or Amazon’s AWS, and even use your Dropbox or Google Drive as your personal file system and database.